Boogie 2nite: Booty Luv version

 "Boogie 2nite" was originally remixed by Seamus Haji.
 A cover version of his remix by English dance music duo Booty Luv was then recorded for their debut studio album, Boogie 2nite (2007).
 The song was released on November 20, 2006, as the album's lead single via the Hed Kandi label.
 The single peaked at number two during its third week on the UK Singles Chart.
 Haji's remix of the track was promoted as the main version of the single, while the DB Boulevard version was used for the music video.
-The song is also featured in the 2009 expansion pack game Grand Theft Auto: The Ballad of Gay Tony.

 Following the release of Booty Luv's 2009 single "Say It", "Boogie 2nite" re-entered the UK Dance Singles Chart at number 31 in September 2009, three years after its original release.